resurfaceio/logger-java/README.md

 This works for Tomcat, Jetty and other application servers that support standard servlet filters.
 Unlike the example for Spark above, this requires no changes to your app, and logs response headers that are not seen by the app.

-Start by <a href="#installing_with_maven">installing the library</a> or by simply copying resurfaceio-logger-X.X.X.jar into the appropriate /lib directory. (no other dependencies required)
+After <a href="#installing_with_maven">installing the library</a> or simply copying resurfaceio-logger-X.X.X.jar

-Now configure the filter in web.xml as shown below.
-You can optionally use a specific url-pattern to limit logging to specific areas of your application.
+into the appropriate /lib directory, configure a logging filter in web.xml like this:

     <filter>
         <filter-name>HttpLoggerForServlets</filter-name>